-Majors and minors pursuing the B.A. degree in Speech and/or Drama are to select nine (g) hours from the following common requirements as a foundation for specific degree routes.
-Teaching majors must fulfill Foundations requirements listed in their degree plans.
-To be admitted to any upper-division course, the major or minor must complete the core curriculum requirement.
+Majors in Drama and/or Speech pursuing the B.A. degree are to select, in consultation with an advisor appointed by the department, nine (9) hours from the following list of courses as a Foundation for specific degree routes.
+Minors, in similar consultation, are to select six (6) hours.
+Candidates for teaching degrees must fulfill Foundation requirements listed in their degree plans.
+To be admitted to any upper division course, the major or minor in any program must first complete the core curriculum requirement.